braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/baidu_integration.md

 ![][38]{: style="max-width:70%;"}

-Enter your user name, phone number, password, and phone number into the account creation page.
+Enter your username, phone number, and password into the account creation page.
 Next, click the receive verification code button.
 You will now receive an SMS message from Baidu containing a verification code.
 Lastly, accept the license agreement and click **注册** (create account) to register.
 If these setup steps fail, try to register via Baidu Cloud login as described in this [login article](https://www.adchina.io/how-to-open-a-baidu-account-outside-china/).

 ![Baidu Sign-up Page][17]{: style="max-width:80%;"}